emmercm/www/src/blog/_git-sync.md

 }
 ```

-This Bash function accounts for file deletions and renames, which most [xargs(1)](https://linux.die.net/man/1/xargs)-based solutions don't account for.
+This Bash function accounts for file deletions and renames, which most [xargs(1)](https://linux.die.net/man/1/xargs)-based solutions don't.

-Function usage looks like this:
+Usage of the function looks like this:

 ```shell
 $ mkdir old